-As you learn to play piano, you’ve probably asked yourself how long you should spend in deliberate practice in a given day.
+As you learn to play piano, you’ve probably asked yourself “how many hours a day should I practice piano?”
 The reality is, you have to put in the piano practice to get the results you want.
-But how much is enough and is there such a thing as too much practice?
+But how much is enough, and is there such a thing as too much practice?

 To get the most benefit, you should aim to practice for at least 15 minutes per day.
 If you are a beginner, you will do best with shorter daily practice session.
 Advanced pianists will have the stamina to practice for up to 4 hours per day, but the time can be split up throughout the day.

 How many hours you spend practicing piano depends on your skill level and whether you are a beginner, an advanced student or a professional.
 Your personal available time also has an impact on much time you can spend on your piano playing.